10allday-services/gcs-signing-proxy/README.md

 $ docker pull mozilla/gcp-signing-proxy
 ```

-You'll need a GCP service account key JSON file for a service account that has view access to the Google Cloud Storage bucket you're using.
+You'll need a Google Compute Platform service account key JSON file for a service account that has view access to the Google Cloud Storage bucket you're using.
 You can create a service account key in the GCP console.

 Then run gcp-signing-proxy like this: